NunoAlexandre/nunoalexandre.github.io/_posts/2016-11-02-invest-in-yourself-for-great-good.markdown

 ### Time to perform

 Working time should be performance time.
-No doubt that unless you are very comfortable with what you are working on, you always end up learning during work time. <br>
+No doubt that unless you are very comfortable with what you are working on, you always end up learning during work time.
 But note that in this case, it is a side effect and not the main point.

 Think of a music band.
 They deal to play a concert in a festival.
 But they expect the festival organiser to cover their practising time and their education on some new technique - at home and on stage.